ava-labs/avalanchego/x/merkledb/README.md

 The ID of the root node is called the _root ID_, or sometimes just the _root_ of the trie.
 If any node in a MerkleDB instance changes, the root ID will change.
 This follows from the fact that changing a node changes its ID, which changes its parent's reference to it, which changes the parent, which changes the parent's ID, and so on until the root.

 The root ID also serves as a unique identifier of a given state; instances with the same key-value mappings always have the same root ID, and instances with different key-value mappings always have different root IDs.
-We call a state with a given root ID a _revision_.
+We call a state with a given root ID a _revision_, and we sometimes say that a MerkleDB instance is "at" a given revision or root ID.
+The two are equivalent.

 ## Views